 The Whole Wide World and Me by Toni Yuly

-A little girl compares herself using very simple text (with only a few words per page) to the natural world around her.
+A little girl compares herself using simple text (with only a few words per page) to the natural world around her.
 She is a part of the world just like a flower in a field.
 The best part about this book is the bold illustrations — they are totally captivating.
-The similes are obvious making this a good book choice for younger children who are just learning about similes and metaphors.
+The similes are obvious, making this a good book choice for younger children just learning about similes and metaphors.

-Each page shows a beautiful illustration and description of the many activities and feelings that love can be.
+Each page illustrates and describes different aspects of love.
 “Love, too, is the smell of crashing waves…” or “And it’s love in each deep crease of your grandfather’s face as he lowers himself onto an overturned bucket to fish.”
 Books like this that don’t have a storyline often work well in the classroom for mentor text and make beautiful gift books for graduation or other occasions.
-This book artfully shows how authors use metaphors to convey meaning.
+This book’s artful metaphor examples show how metaphor conveys meaning in a unique way.

 My Hair is a Garden by Cozbi A. Caberera